 Again, the AMSOIL prices in this comparison are based on wholesale prices when purchasing a full case of four gallons and include average shipping charges.

-Consider that AMSOIL’s HP Marine 2-Stroke Injector Oil is a full synthetic formula that is designed to be safe and highly effective in the newest DFI 2-stroke engines and yet it costs considerably less than the synthetic-blend Mercury OptiMax/DFI 2-Cycle Oil found at boat dealers.
-In our opinion, AMSOIL’s legendary quality and is a great value at any price.
-The quality of OEM oils tend to be adequate, while the price tag tends to be anything but.
+Consider that AMSOIL’s HP Marine 2-Stroke Injector Oil is a full synthetic formula that is designed to be safe and highly effective in the newest DFI 2-stroke engines.
+Yet it costs considerably less than the synthetic-blend Mercury OptiMax/DFI 2-Cycle Oil found at boat dealers.
+In our opinion, AMSOIL’s delivers legendary quality and is a great value at any price.
+The quality of OEM oils tends to be adequate, while the price tag tends to be anything but.
 Just because Mercury puts their name on the jug does not mean that it is the best oil for your engine.